 - Use the Vertical Scaling option to upgrade memory or add block storage (the provider remains the same)

-- Clone an existing server to another server: with this feature, you can even move to another provider; for example, you can clone a DigitalOcean server to AWS or Google Cloud
+- Clone an existing server to another server with higher specs: with this feature, you can even move to another provider; for example, you can clone a DigitalOcean server to AWS or Google Cloud

 Whereas with Kinsta, you can switch between plans in your MyKinsta dashboard.
 For that, go to the Company section and click the Update plan at the top right, then select a new plan.